Science News Roundup: Scientists scramble to harvest ice cores as glaciers melt; Exclusive-Lab-grown fish fingers anyone? Birds Eye owner explores cell-cultured seafood and more | Science-Environment

 Exclusive-Lab-grown fish fingers anyone?
 Birds Eye owner explores cell-cultured seafood

-Europe's largest frozen food group and the maker of Birds Eye fish fingers has teamed-up with U.S. company BlueNalu to develop seafood products grown from cells in a laboratory rather than harvested from the oceans.
-Nomad Foods, which also owns the Findus, Iglo, La Cocinera and Green Cuisine brands, told Reuters on Monday it aimed to commercialise cell-cultured seafood to help meet rising demand and to support efforts to safeguard the long-term sustainability of the planet's fish stocks.
+Europe's largest frozen food group and the maker of Birds Eye fish fingers has teamed up with U.S. company BlueNalu to develop seafood products grown from cells in a laboratory rather than harvested from the oceans.
+Nomad Foods, which also owns the Findus, Iglo, La Cocinera, and Green Cuisine brands, told Reuters on Monday it aimed to commercialize cell-cultured seafood to help meet rising demand and to support efforts to safeguard the long-term sustainability of the planet's fish stocks.

 SpaceX prepares to send first all-civilian crew into orbit